bozsahin/ccglab/README.md

 SOFTWARE REQUIREMENTS:

-You need a linux/unix system, either real or in a virtual box such as Oracle's.
+You need a linux/unix system, either real or in a virtual box such as Oracle's: https://www.virtualbox.org/.
+That will give you <code>apt-get</code> (the most common package installer).

 A virtual box can be installed in Windows, which effectively gives CCGlab in Windows.

 Linuxes and MacOSs are native environments for CCGlab.

-You might need to install brew in a Mac.
+You might need to install brew in a Mac: https://brew.sh/.

 That will give you what CCGlab needs for fully automatic install:

-bash (shell for linux)

-sed (stream editor)

-apt-get or brew (installers for linux or MacOS systems)

-wget (downloader)

-sudo (if you want the installer to install SBCL and rlwrap for you--recommended)
+<code>bash, sed, apt-get/brew, wget, sudo </code>(if you want the installer to install SBCL and rlwrap for you--recommended)

 With the exception of apt-get/brew the rest is already available in most if not all linuxes.
 To make sure, do e.g. 'which apt-get' to find out.